Weird Science

 urban environment

-This time, the photograph captures something that might resemble a miniature rainbow.
-However, we know that rainbows never appear on the same side of the sky as the Sun and require different conditions to form.
-The fact that this phenomenon appears as an arc centered around the position of the Sun—hidden behind a spruce tree—confirms that it is indeed a halo.
+This time, the photograph captures something that might look like a miniature rainbow.
+However, we know that rainbows never appear on the same side of the sky as the Sun and require entirely different conditions to form.
+The fact that this phenomenon appears as an arc centered around the position of the Sun, which is hidden behind a spruce tree, confirms that it is indeed a halo.

 Photo 5

-We can only see a fragment of the halo, but halos typically appear as colorless, white rings—so the beautiful colors in this case more than make up for its partial appearance.
+We can see only a fragment of the halo, but halos are usually colorless white rings, so the beautiful colors in this case more than make up for its partial appearance.

 April 30, 2020, around 10:00 AM – Jaworzno (Poland)